gregjacobs/Autolinker.js/README.md

   `true` to have URLs auto-linked, `false` to skip auto-linking of URLs.
   Defaults to `true`.<br>

-  This option also accepts an Object form with 3 properties, to allow for more customization of what exactly gets linked.
+  This option also accepts an Object form with 3 properties to allow for more customization of what exactly gets linked.
 All default to `true`:

     - schemeMatches (Boolean): `true` to match URLs found prefixed with a scheme, i.e. `http://google.com`, or `other+scheme://google.com`, `false` to